GeethaAnne/CP-CFK-Datadog/README.md

 ## Create DataDog API key

 Navigate to the Organisational settings in your DataDog UI and scroll to the API keys section.
 Create a new key, Save it for future usage in CP integration on kubernetes nodes

-[Create API key](https://app.datadoghq.eu/organization-settings/api-keys) for the next steps.
+Refere this documentation [Create API key](https://app.datadoghq.eu/organization-settings/api-keys) for the next steps.

 ## Install Datadog using  helm